 Mount Gardner Hikers Trail – AllTrails map

-Known as the “Classic”, this is the most common route to the summit of Mount Gardner.
+Known as the “Classic”, this is a popular Bowen Island hike and the most common route to the summit of Mount Gardner.
 Also known as the North Route, it is a straightforward up and back hike similar to the SW trail in difficulty.
 You add a couple kilometres in distance but enjoy a more gradual incline, working out to a very similar difficulty level in the end.

 16 km / 6 hrs / 800m

 Mount Gardner and Killarney Lake Loop – AllTrails map